Place content here. This is a site-wide alert banner.

 Yale PCI Administration – The Office of the Controller; Information Security, Policy and Compliance (ISPC); and Yale Treasury Services work in concert to ensure the proper administration of the PCI program at Yale.

-Yale University permits departments to accept Payment Cards in order to facilitate customer transactions, such as the sale of event tickets and admissions, patient co-pays, enrollment and activity fees, sales of merchandise, etc.
+Yale University permits departments to accept Payment Cards in order to facilitate customer transactions, such as the sale of event tickets and admissions, patient co-pays, enrollment and activity fees, sales of merchandise, etc. Please note that credit cards are to be accepted primarily for retail and low dollar transactions.
+Due to the high cost of processing credit card payments, Yale PCI Administration suggests all merchants implement a limit of $5,000.00.
+Transactions above the limit should be sent to Yale in the form of a check, wire, or ACH.

 Contact Treasury Services if there is a need to establish a new Merchant Account Identification (MID).
 Detailed instructions are provided in Procedure 2820 PR.01 Payment (Credit & Debit) Card.